Dark Goddesses: Our 15 FAVORITES From Around the World

 While this article states these deities are dark goddesses, this in no way means they are “bad” or “evil”.
-It means they’re often associated with concepts in life that are taboo or less likely to bring a smile to someone’s face.
+It means they’re often associated with concepts in life that are taboo or less likely to bring a smile to someone’s face…or, rather less likely to draw the typical individual from society.
 Life is both good and bad at times, there is both light and dark.
 Day and night.
 Male and female.
 There is a balance between these things in order for life to go on.
 That being said, let’s take a look at some of the most powerful Dark Goddesses from the around the world.

 1. Baba Yaga: Slavic Hag-Goddess